 Not only will this type of floor resist vibration, it will also resist decomposition from the water that is a continual by-product of compressing air.

-It will also resist the oil spilled on the floor if it is an oil-lubed air compressor.
+It will also resist the compressor oil that is often spilled on the floor around the compressor.

-Painting the floor will make it easier to clean.
+Painting the floor before installing the compressor will make the floor around and under it easier to clean.
 Be aware of slip-and-fall hazards on a painted, wet or oily floor.

-Be conscious of the fact that the mixture blowing out of the drain of the receiver may be mostly water, but will have dirt in it, and if your compressor is oil-lubed, that waste water will contain oil as well.
+Be conscious of the fact that the mixture blowing out of the drain of the receiver may be mostly water, but will have dirt in it, and may contain oil as well.